 A 60 mile trail encompasses the areas near Fountain, Lanesboro, Whalan, Peterson and Rushford.
 The two segments of this trail include the Harmony-Preston Valley segment and the Root River segment.
 Bike wooded areas surrounding Watson Creek, the South Branch of the Root River, and Camp Creek.
 The Root River portion of this trail offers dramatic views of the river carved blufflands of southeastern Minnesota.

-Douglas State Trail: This 12.5 mile trail will take you through rural agricultural land near Rochester, Douglas and Pine Island.
+Douglas State Trail: This 12.5 mile is one of the shortest of Minnesota bike trails and will take you through rural agricultural land near Rochester, Douglas and Pine Island.
 Other area attractions include the Zumbro River Water Trail and the R.J.
 Dorer Hardwood Memorial State Forest.

 Heartland State Trail: Forty-nine miles of biking trails on which you can explore the northern Minnesota areas near Park Rapids, Cass Lake and Walker.
 Enjoy views of our beautiful lakes, rivers and streams.
 Pass through northern hardwood and pine forests.
 Watch for Minnesota wildlife and birds in this area that includes the Chippewa National Forest.